Please check back as we will be updating the FAQs periodically.

 - 11/1/22 2% compounded

-The 12,000 teaching adjuncts and the 3,000 full-time employees in certain lower-paid titles will receive additional increases based on the principles of equity and lifting the salary floor for all.
+If the contract is ratified, the 12,000 teaching adjuncts and the 3,000 full-time employees in certain lower-paid titles will receive additional increases based on the principles of equity and lifting the salary floor for all.

 Those in teaching adjunct and hourly professorial titles will see a substantial additional increase in pay at the start of next semester, when they will begin to be responsible for and paid for weekly office hours.
-In general, these titles will not see the last 2% increase, because they will be advanced to a new hourly rate based on a single rate of pay per course per title on August 25, 2022, the first day of the Fall 2022 semester.
+In general, these titles will not receive the last 2% increase, because they will be advanced to a new hourly rate based on a single rate of pay per course per title on August 25, 2022, the first day of the Fall 2022 semester.
 (See Sections II through IV of the Memorandum of Agreement, as well as answers to additional FAQs and How the Increases in Adjunct Pay Would Work.)

 The dates of the across-the-board increases were agreed to as part of the overall economic framework.
-The union’s position was that there must be an increase for every year of the contract, and we achieved that, even though CUNY originally proposed a delay of more than a year and a half before the first increase.
+The union’s position was that there must be an increase for every year of the contract, and we achieved that, even though CUNY management originally proposed a delay of more than a year and a half before the first increase.

 The proposed agreement also includes equity increases in salary rates for 3,000 employees in lower-paid full-time titles (CLT titles, Assistant to HEO, and Lecturer and related titles).
 See below.